CraigBladow/cc41/README.md

 CLD is present for compatibility but does not clear what has been output to the console.

 ### Labels
 CC41 supports global labels up to 8 characters in length while HP-41CX supports 7 characters.
 Global labels are case sensitive.
-Valid local alpha labels for CC41 are labels a-z and A-Z except for l,x,y,z,t and L,X,Y,Z,T.
+Valid local alpha labels for CC41 are labels a-z and A-Z except for l,x,y,z,t and L,X,Y,Z,T. Valid numeric labels are 0 through 999.

 ### Comments
 Comments in programs may start anywhere and are prefaced by a '@' or a ';' character.
 All text on a line following a comment character will be ignored.